Israel expands Gaza ground offensive, says efforts in south will be 'no less strength' than in north

 “You bury me with him!” the boy cried.
 A health worker at Al-Ahli Baptist Hospital said more than 15 children were killed.

-Israel's military said its fighter jets and helicopters struck targets in the Gaza Strip including “tunnel shafts, command centers and weapons storage facilities."
+Israel's military said its fighter jets and helicopters struck targets in Gaza including “tunnel shafts, command centers and weapons storage facilities."
 It acknowledged ”extensive aerial attacks in the Khan Younis area."

 The bodies of 31 people killed in bombardment of central Gaza were taken to the Al-Aqsa hospital in Deir al-Balah, said Omar al-Darawi, a hospital administrative employee.
 One woman wept, cradling a child’s body.
 Another carried the body of a baby.
 Later, hospital workers reported 11 more dead after another airstrike.
 Bloodied survivors included a child carried in on a mattress.